When You Believe: Composition

 Originally, Schwartz composed the film version of "When You Believe", which was sung in the film by the characters of Tzipporah (Michelle Pfeiffer) and Miriam (Sally Dworsky).
 It featured some different instrumentation from the single version, and a bridge in which a children’s choir sang in Hebrew from the Song of the Sea in the Book of Exodus.

 In order to give the song a wider radio and pop appeal, Edmonds changed some of the song's instrumentals and replaced the children’s choir and the original bridge with a gospel one.
 His version was considered more "commercial" and would make the song "help sell the movie".
 Schwartz's original version was titled "When You Believe", while Edmonds' enhanced version was titled "The Prince of Egypt (When You Believe)".
 "When You Believe" is a slow tempo ballad, which incorporates pop, soul and R&B genres.
 A key change separates Houston and Carey's solo parts in the song.
 During the last bridge and chorus, gospel inspired background singers join the song, giving it a "layered sound" while Houston and Carey's voice switch off belting the bridge.
 After "When You Believe" was written, Babyface added additional instrumentation, as well as a final bridge.

+Musicological commentary has noted that the opening melodic line of When You Believe bears a resemblance of the Chinese orchestral piece Dance of the Yao People (瑶族舞曲), composed by Liu Tieshan and Mao Yuan in 1952.
+Dance of the Yao People is a well-known instrumental work based on the traditional long-drum dance music of the Yao ethnic group, characterized by its distinctive pentatonic-influenced melodies and orchestral presentation.

 The song is set in common time.
 Houston's verse is written in the key of B minor and features a basic chord progression of A-G_{1}, and the song modulates to D major for her chorus.
 Her vocals in the song range from the note of F♯_{3} to F♯_{5}.
 Carey's verse is set in the same key, but the song changes to E major for her chorus.
 Her vocal range in the song spans from the low note of E_{3} to the high note of A♯_{5} The song's key changes again in the last chorus, to F-sharp major.
 Steve Jones from USA Today called the song a "soaring duet" and felt that the song would be able to appeal to many types of listeners and "cross all genres".